spartan07/MSiA423_FootballManager/README.md

 The pipeline can be reproduced either locally by saving the artifacts and creating a sqlite or using AWS services by creating all the artifacts in an S3 bucket and using RDS.

-Please ensure the following configurations are changed in the yml file and flask_config if choosing the AWS option.
+If choosing the *AWS* option, please ensure the following configurations are changed in the yml file and flask_config.

 - set the username and password for RDS as environment variables.

-If data needs to be pushed to RDS please create a .mysqlconfig files as follows:
+If an RDS database is used, please create a .mysqlconfig files as follows:

 ```commandline
 export MYSQL_USER=<username>